 In selecting employer applications for this program, CFMA will give preference to factors such as a strong action plans, active CFMA general member participation, and duration of the intern experience.
 In order to assist us in our decision, please provide as much detail as possible regarding these areas.

-June 2017 – Interns will receive a complimentary invitation to attend a ½ day tailored course of CFMA’s very popular seminar “The Basics of Construction Accounting” to help orient them to construction finance topics.
-There will be an intern only social outing at the conclusion of this seminar!
-Only interns and intern employers will be invited to attend this event!
+June 2021 – Interns will receive a complimentary invitation to attend an online tailored course of CFMA’s to help orient them to construction finance topics.
+We hope to have an intern social outing at the conclusion of this seminar!
+This program also includes a one year student membership to CFMA!

-Mid-summer chapter social event – interns will receive a complimentary invitation to the chapter’s mid-summer social event.
+Mid-summer chapter social event – Depending on current guidelines, interns will receive a complimentary invitation to the chapter’s mid-summer social event.
 We encourage the employer to also send a representative to accompany the intern.

-Mid-summer site visits – members of the CFMA Intern Committee will visit each employer to present a framed award, take pictures for purposes of posting on the CFMA Chicago website, and meet with the intern and others from the organization.
+Mid-summer site visits – Depending on current guidelines, members of the CFMA Intern Committee will visit each employer to present a framed award, take pictures for purposes of posting on the CFMA Chicago website, and meet with the intern and others from the organization.

 CFMA Annual Golf Outing – Participating employers are recognized and checks are handed out (assuming all requirements were met by both the employer and the intern – see item above).
 The intern will be offered a complimentary invitation to the golf outing dinner.
 Proceeds from the outing are used to fund the Accounting Intern Program.